Nathan Drake: Character design

 Josh Scherr, leader of the Drake's Fortune story sequence team, said that they created Drake as an "ordinary guy" with no special powers.
 Instead, Drake became visibly nervous at times, barely cleared objects while jumping, and stumbled while running.
 The characterizations were meant to show Drake as a frail character.
 He is not a master of hand-to-hand combat, and throws punches without style or skill.
 Sam Thompson, producer of Among Thieves, described Drake's martial arts abilities as "fallible".
-Sony Entertainment of America line producer Sam Thompson mused that Naughty Dog had created iconic characters before, including Crash Bandicoot.
+Sony Computer Entertainment America line producer Sam Thompson mused that Naughty Dog had created iconic characters before, including Crash Bandicoot.
 With Nathan Drake, however, the company wanted to produce a more average character, one who did not possess the same amount of confidence and who was more realistic and humble.

 Nolan North, the actor who played Drake, had a large role in defining the character's physical and vocal reactions.
 In the Uncharted series, the actors were used for motion capture, and acted as if performing in a movie.
 Motion capture was done on a soundstage, and the dialog recorded during this process was used in the game.
 North was allowed to ad-lib dialog and insert aspects of his own personality into the character.
 In naming the character, the development team considered many different choices, including Ethan, Samuel, and John.
 Matthew Drake was seriously contemplated, but received a poor reaction from those it was presented to.
 Eventually, Naughty Dog settled on the name Nathan for its ability to be shortened to Nate, and the perception that it sounded historical.
 According to animator Jonathan Cooper, Drake does not take bullet damage during gameplay; the red effect in-game indicates his luck running out before he is finally shot.